 9 Tips For Calming Your Fussy Baby in the Car Seat

 Getting from point A to point B is a necessity in life.
 And for most of us, doing this involves the use of our cars.
-But unlike all the happy babies you see on car seat advertisements, some babies do not like their car seats in any form or fashion—as in they act the way you acted during childbirth—which means getting from point A to point B can drive us AB-solutely crazy.
+But unlike all the happy babies you see on car seat advertisements, some babies do not like their car seats in any form or fashion.
+Which means getting anywhere with a fussy baby can drive us absolutely crazy.
 So here are some tried and true ways to calm your fussy baby in the car and help save your sanity in the process.

 1. Start Fresh